BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/lib/lib_cpp/eigen/README.md

   * Getting started https://eigen.tuxfamily.org/dox/GettingStarted.html
   * The Matrix class https://eigen.tuxfamily.org/dox/group__TutorialMatrixClass.html
     + Eigen::Matrix< _Scalar, _Rows, _Cols, _Options, _MaxRows, _MaxCols > Class Template Reference https://eigen.tuxfamily.org/dox/classEigen_1_1Matrix.html
+      - > **Fixed-size versus dynamic-size**:
+        * > Fixed-size means that the numbers of rows and columns are known are compile-time.
+In this case, Eigen allocates the array of coefficients as a fixed-size array, as a class member.
+This makes sense for very small matrices, typically up to 4x4, sometimes up to 16x16. ***Larger matrices should be declared as dynamic-size even if one happens to know their size at compile-time***.
   * Quick reference guide https://eigen.tuxfamily.org/dox/group__QuickRefPage.html

 Chapters https://eigen.tuxfamily.org/dox/modules.html